IMAGINE THE NEWS

 The Exodus Guidebook, a grassroots PDF that circulated widely across networks and group chats, offered a roadmap: 1) Cancel Prime.
 2) Leave Meta, X and Google.
 3) Switch to open-source tools.
 4) Reclaim your time.
 5) Tell someone else.

-Within days after its launch on Earth Day, hashtags like #DigitalExodus, #SovereignScrollsOnly, and #OffTheBig5, began trending off platform, largely through encrypted messengers, decentralized media site, local zines, and public art installations.
+Within days after its launch on the European led Media Liberation Day, hashtags like #DigitalExodus, #peoplemovement, #freethemedia, #OffTheBig5 #SovereignScrollsOnly, began trending off platform, largely through encrypted messengers, decentralized media site, local zines, and public art installations.

 Governments around the world are reportedly watching closely.